 Mainfeldschule

-A temporary school development for around 800 pupils has been built across a split plot of land on the “Im Mainfeld” greenfield site in the Niederrad district of Frankfurt.
-The two separate sections of the site are each home to a three-storey school building made of prefabricated CLT (Cross Laminated Timber) elements.
-The structure on the eastern section of the plot consists of a conventional load-bearing construction that is partly underpinned by a waterproof reinforced concrete basement.
+Mainfeldschule is a temporary school development for around 800 pupils.
+The facility is located on a split plot of land in Niederrad district, Frankfurt.
+The two sections of the site are each home to a three-storey school building made of prefabricated CLT (Cross Laminated Timber) elements.
+The structure on the eastern section of the plot consists of a conventional load-bearing construction.
+This is partly underpinned by a waterproof reinforced concrete basement.
 In contrast, the western structure sits on a solid ground bearing floor slab.

-Both buildings are connected by a large-span timber bridge structure located at second storey.
-In addition to carrying out structural planning work for the school facilities, Werner Sobek was tasked with providing building acoustics consulting and helping create an external waterproofing concept and a waterproof materials plan for the development’s basement structure and foundation components.
+A large-span timber bridge structure connects both buildings at second storey.
+In addition to carry out structural planning work for the school facilities, Werner Sobek provided building acoustics consulting and helped to create an external waterproofing concept.
+Werner Sobek also developed the waterproof materials plan for the development’s basement structure and foundation components.

 Architecture